aryanwebx/hackhazards/README.md

 ## 🎯 Objective

-SafeNet tackles the problem of harmful online content by providing real-time detection and protection for users.
-It serves individuals, parents, educators, and organizations who want a safer browsing experience, especially for children and students.
-By helping users avoid toxic, explicit, or violent content, SafeNet creates a safer internet environment and offers peace of mind through easy-to-use, proactive protection.
+SafeNet addresses the problem of harmful online content by allowing users to upload files for real-time analysis.
+It scans images, text files, and audio to detect explicit or unsafe content, classifying them as safe or unsafe.
+Designed for individuals, parents, educators, and organizations, SafeNet helps create a safer digital space, especially for children and students, through an easy-to-use, proactive upload system.

 ---